sfujim/BCQ/discrete_BCQ/README.md

 ### Overview

-To begin a behavioral policy (DQN) needs to be trained by running
+To begin a behavioral policy (DQN) needs to be trained by running:
 ```
-main.py --train_behavioral
+python main.py --train_behavioral
 ```
 This will save the PyTorch model.
-A new buffer can then be collected by running
+A new buffer can then be collected by running:
 ```
-main.py --generate_buffer
+python main.py --generate_buffer
 ```
-Finally train BCQ by running
+Finally train BCQ by running:
 ```
-main.py
+python main.py
 ```

 Settings can be adjusted by changing the dicts in main.py.
 This is a reproduction of the code in the original paper, and results will not correspond exactly.